MatterMiners/tardis/docs/source/adapters/site.rst

         drone.
 Preference is to use the ``environment`` parameter in the HTCondor JDL.
 However, in case of using the HTCondor grid universe the environment is usually dropped by the Grid Compute Element.
-In that case, we suggest to pass the environment variables using the ``arguments`` parameter and set the corresponding environment variables inside the drone itself based on the command line arguments.
+In that case, we suggest to pass the environment variables using the ``arguments`` parameter and set the corresponding environment variables inside the drone itself based on the command line arguments in long option syntax.

 .. content-tabs:: right-col